wenwkich/uniswap-v3-bot/README.md

 This is a bot that will auto rebalance on a configurable manner, only supporting USDC-ETH pair at the moment (or other stable pair)

+## Result

+** This bot doesn't work because it's hard to assure atomicity, which some of steps should be aggregated inside a smart contract **

 ## Risk

 The risk for this bot is that it is tested in production, the profitability has not been thoroughly tested